budryerson/TFMini-Plus_python/README.md

 The `SET_I2C_MODE` command does not require a subsequent `SAVE_SETTINGS` command.
 The device will remain in I2C mode after power has been removed and restored.
 The only way to return to serial mode is with the `SET_SERIAL_MODE` command.
 Even a `RESTORE_FACTORY_SETTINGS` command will NOT restore the device to its default, UART communication interface mode.

 The device functions as an I2C slave device and the default address is `16` (`0x10` Hex) but is user-programable by sending the `SET_I2C_ADDRESS` command and a parameter in the range of `1` to `127`.
-The new setting will take effect immediately and permanently without a `SAVE_SETTINGS` command, however the `RESTORE_FACTORY_SETTINGS` command will restore the default address.
+The new setting will take effect immediately and permanently without a `SAVE_SETTINGS` command.
+The `RESTORE_FACTORY_SETTINGS` command, however, will restore the default address.
 The I2C address can be set while still in serial communication mode or, if in I2C mode, an example script included in the TFMini-Plus-I2C module can be used to test and change the address.

 ### Using the I/O modes of the device
 The so-called I/O modes are not supported in this module.
 Please do not attempt to use any I/O commands that you may find to be defined in this module's header file.